Article and Comment Frames Shape the Quality of Online Comments: Introduction

 \textbf{(RQ1)} Do \textbf{article frames} influence the health of \textbf{top-level comments} through (a) frame type (which frames are used) and (b) frame alignment (whether commentators match or depart from article frames)?

 \textbf{(RQ2)} Does the frame of \textbf{top-level comments} influence the health of \textbf{their replies}?

-Importantly, all our analyses control for the confounding factor of article topic.
-We find that comment health significantly varies as a function of the article frame.
+We find that comment health significantly varies as a function of the article frame, when controlled for article topic.
 Frame alignment also matters: comments that adopt the article frames are significantly healthier than those introducing new perspectives.
 Analysis of comment threads shows that healthy comments generate healthier replies through a cascade effect that operates consistently across all frame types.

 We are the first to show a systematic impact of framing on discussion quality at scale on naturalistic data.
 Our findings can impact content moderation approaches, suggesting that rather than reacting to malicious content after it appears, platforms could proactively identify high-risk comments based on which frames are used, or whether commentators depart from article frames.
-We illustrate this through a frame, content and health aware LLM-based system that analyzes article and comments to provide real-time reformulation suggestions, helping commenters express views more constructively.
+We illustrate this through a frame, content and health aware LLM-based system that analyzes article and comments to provide real-time reformulation suggestions, helping commenters express views more constructively (see Section~\ref{ssec:system}).